Best Dog Beds for Large & Extra-Large Dogs

 Where are Animals Matter® dog beds made?

 Animals Matter® beds are designed, developed, and artfully hand crafted in California, with much of the cutting, sewing, filling, and finishing completed in our Palm Springs manufacturing facility.
-Select textiles and components are thoughtfully sourced from trusted U.S. and global mills.
+Our foam and fiber are made for us in Los Angeles, and select textiles are thoughtfully sourced from trusted U.S. and global mills.

 Explore Refined Comfort for Your Large Companion